 For over three decades, Disneyland Paris has reigned as Europe's undisputed theme park champion.
-Located just outside the French capital, the resort attracts roughly 15 million visitors annually and has become a rite of passage for European families.
-Universal Studios Bedford is about to enter this market with ambitions to match or exceed what Disney offers.
+Located just outside the French capital, the resort attracts around 15.8 million visits in 2024 and has become a rite of passage for European families.
+Universal United Kingdom Resort is about to enter this market with ambitions to match or exceed what Disney offers.
 The comparison is inevitable, so let us examine how the two will likely stack up.

-Universal Bedford's 480-acre site is smaller on paper, but Universal's approach is to build dense, highly detailed environments rather than spread attractions across vast distances.
+Universal UK's 476-acre site is smaller on paper, but Universal's approach is to build dense, highly detailed environments rather than spread attractions across vast distances.
 Epic Universe in Orlando packs an extraordinary amount of content into a relatively compact footprint.
-Bedford will likely follow this model, delivering more attractions per square metre than Disneyland Paris, even if the overall resort footprint is smaller.
+Bedford will have a smaller overall site than Disneyland Paris.

 This is where the comparison becomes particularly interesting.
 Disneyland Paris launched in 1992 with attractions that were groundbreaking at the time but have aged significantly.
 While Disney has invested in updates — notably the excellent Avengers Campus and the refurbished Big Thunder Mountain — many attractions date from the park's opening and show their age.
 Walt Disney Studios Park, despite recent improvements, still feels underdeveloped compared to its sister park.